djdhyun/aws-cli-extension/README.md

 ## `aws_runner`

-* Since it simply just wraps the `aws` cli, you can issue any aws commands by using the function.
+* Since it simply just wraps the `aws` cli, you can issue any aws commands along with corresponding options.

 ```
 # What you could do with the original aws cli